Rahul2K20/Rahul2k20/README.md

 # 💫 About Me:
-🎓 Pursuing MS Computer Science from California State Polytechnic University<br>🧑‍💻 Seeking full-time SDE roles
+🎓 I have a Masters Degree in Computer Science from California State Polytechnic University<br>🧑‍💻 Seeking full-time SDE roles

 ## 🌐 Socials: